Best Tips To Growing Herbs In Containers

 When you get to know your plants, you'll notice that certain leafy varieties exhibit “pre-wilt,” when the soil is really dry, but the plant hasn't yet begun to wilt.

-The leaf and stems appear somewhat lowered without being wilted, which is the best way I can describe it (droopy is too strong a term).
+The leaves and stems appear somewhat lowered without being wilted, which is the best way I can describe it (droopy is too strong a term).

-If you have a basil plant in the kitchen, you could notice this if you forget to water it, and you'll know it's time to swoop in with the watering can.
+If you have a basil plant in the kitchen, you may notice it if you forget to water it, and you'll know it's time to reach for the watering can.

 Herbs can also be cultivated indoors, near a sunny window.
 They may get leggy and require more frequent replacement, but they are still less expensive than buying chopped herbs at the shop, providing greenery to your decor.